-On 29 September, SIPRI hosted ‘South Asia’s Nuclear Future: SIPRI’s Project Findings’, the final event of its project on nuclear challenges in South Asia.
+On 29 September, SIPRI hosted a webinar on ‘South Asia’s Nuclear Future: SIPRI’s Project Findings’, which is the final event in its project on nuclear challenges in South Asia.
 The discussion was based on the findings of the recent SIPRI Insights on Peace and Security paper, ‘Reinvigorating South Asian Nuclear Transparency and Confidence-building Measures’.

 The two previous workshops invited experts from Australia, China, India, New Zealand, Pakistan, Russia and the United States to analyse regional nuclear challenges and to identify nuclear transparency and confidence-building measures.
 This final webinar sought to place SIPRI’s project findings in the public discourse and to receive feedback from a distinguished set of speakers and a broader audience.
 With a focus on practical policy recommendations to mitigate nuclear risks in South Asia, the webinar offered a diverse range of views from both inside and outside the South Asian region.